- Last Updated Date:

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 The purpose of this Travel Advice is to provide up-to-date information to enable you to make well-informed decisions.

-Violent crime against tourists is rare.
-Theft is an increasing problem and occurs from hotel rooms, tourist sites, recreational areas and unattended vehicles.
-Street crime is prevalent in major cities.
+Street crime takes place in major cities.
+Theft occurs from hotel rooms, tourist sites, recreational areas and unattended vehicles.
 Ensure that your personal belongings, passports and other travel documents are secure at all times.
-Do not leave personal belongings unattended, particularly in vehicles.

 General safety information